l-with/terraform-module-cloud_init/README.md

 # Terraform Modul cloud_init

-Terraform module to template cloud-init user data
+Terraform module to template cloud-init user data for installation of various tools

 ## Disclaimer

-currently only tested with Ubuntu Focal Fossa and Jammy Jellyfish
+currently only tested with Ubuntu Focal Fossa, Jammy Jellyfish and Noble Numbat

 ## Motivation